zoeleng/azure-docs.zh-cn/articles/cognitive-services/bing-visual-search/use-insights-token.md

 HEADERS = {'Ocp-Apim-Subscription-Key': SUBSCRIPTION_KEY}

 # To get an insights, call the /images/search endpoint.
 Get the token from

+> [!WARNING]
+> Bing Search APIs are moving from Cognitive Services to Bing Search Services.
+Starting **October 30, 2020**, any new instances of Bing Search need to be provisioned following the process documented [here](https://aka.ms/cogsvcs/bingmove).
+> Bing Search APIs provisioned using Cognitive Services will be supported for the next three years or until the end of your Enterprise Agreement, whichever happens first.
+> For migration instructions, see [Bing Search Services](https://aka.ms/cogsvcs/bingmigration).
 # the imageInsightsToken field in the Image object.

+> [!WARNING]
+> Bing Search APIs are moving from Cognitive Services to Bing Search Services.
+Starting **October 30, 2020**, any new instances of Bing Search need to be provisioned following the process documented [here](https://aka.ms/cogsvcs/bingmove).
+> Bing Search APIs provisioned using Cognitive Services will be supported for the next three years or until the end of your Enterprise Agreement, whichever happens first.
-insightsToken = 'ccid_tmaGQ2eU*mid_D12339146CFEDF3D409CC7A66D2C98D0D71904D4*simid_608022145667564759*thid_OIP.tmaGQ2eUI1yq3yll!_jn9kwHaFZ'
+> For migration instructions, see [Bing Search Services](https://aka.ms/cogsvcs/bingmigration). insightsToken = 'ccid_tmaGQ2eU*mid_D12339146CFEDF3D409CC7A66D2C98D0D71904D4*simid_608022145667564759*thid_OIP.tmaGQ2eUI1yq3yll!_jn9kwHaFZ'

 formData = '{"imageInfo":{"imageInsightsToken":"' + insightsToken + '"}}'